jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

         call main               // application main routine
         call _exit              // returns control to OS
     ```
+    * The startup code sets up the stack and passes control to the main routine of the new program.

 * **atexit** routine appends a list of routines that should be called when the application terminates normally.

 ## 7.10 Dynamic Linking with Shared Libraries